Paper Mario: The Origami King

-Paper Mario: The Origami King is a 2020 action-adventure role-playing video game developed by Intelligent Systems and published by Nintendo for the Nintendo Switch console.
-It is the sixth game in the Paper Mario series, which is part of the larger Mario franchise.
+Paper Mario: The Origami King is a 2020 role-playing video game developed by Intelligent Systems and published by Nintendo for the Nintendo Switch console.
+Following Paper Mario: Color Splash (2016), it is the sixth game in the Paper Mario series, which is part of the larger Mario franchise.
 The story follows Mario and his friends as he sets out on a journey to prevent the Mushroom Kingdom from being transformed into origami.
 To do so, Mario must free Princess Peach's castle from five decorative streamers that extend across the kingdom.

 The Origami King features cross-genre gameplay, blending elements of action-adventure, role-playing (RPG), and puzzle games.
 Controlling Mario, the player explores a large overworld and fights enemies in a turn-based style that uses a ring-based puzzle system.
 In combat, enemies are scattered on a circle stylized like a dartboard separated into four rings and additional columns.
 The player can rotate the rings horizontally and vertically to organize the enemies into patterns that result in being able to clear them more quickly.

 The Origami King's development team emphasized innovation to a greater extent than previous games in the series.
 Anticipating an inability to satisfy every fan, Intelligent Systems gravitated towards creating entirely new concepts.
 Origami and confetti were used as new variants of paper-themed concepts.
 The developers changed the traditional linear gameplay to an open world format and used enemies uninvolved with the Mario franchise.
 Nintendo intended to announce the game at E3 2020 as part of the 35th anniversary of Super Mario Bros.
 (1985), but due to the cancellation of the expo, the game was revealed separately from the anniversary celebrations.
-The ROM file of the game would also be leaked ahead of launch.

-The game received generally positive reviews, with critics praising the game's writing, design, characters, music, and game mechanics, and criticizing it for straying from the series' original role-playing style, as well as its cast lacking original character designs that previous entries had.
-Critical reception of the combat system was mixed; while praised for its innovation, there was criticism for its lack of difficulty and purpose.
+The game received generally positive reviews, with critics praising its writing, design, characters, music, and game mechanics.
+However, it was criticized for straying from the series' original role-playing style, as well as its cast lacking original character designs that previous entries had.
+Reception of the combat system was mixed, with some praising its innovation and others faulting its lack of difficulty and purpose.
 The game had sold three million copies by September 2020, two months after release, making it the fastest-selling game in the series and also one of the best-selling games on the Nintendo Switch.
 The game was nominated for three awards and was listed among the best games of 2020 by multiple critics.